occopus/docs/sphinx/source/user/tutorial.rst

 **Download**

-You can download the example as `tutorial.examples.chef-apache2 <../../examples/chef-wordpress.tgz>`_ .
+You can download the example as `tutorial.examples.chef-wordpress <../../examples/chef-wordpress.tgz>`_ .

 **Steps**